Summer Camp Policies

 DAILY CAMPER DROP OFF / PICK UP

 Parents/guardians/emergency contact adults are fully responsible for signing in all campers at drop off in the designated location on property and are responsible for signing out all campers at pick up from the designated location on property.
+Those picking up are expected to bring a photo ID with them to the sign-in/out table.
 Older students may be authorized to self-check-in and out of the camp with a written and signed permission from a parent or guardian.

 Staggered arrival / departure times between half day & full day students are structured to ensure group separation.